cuiyongbo/hello-world/my_wiki/computer_glossary/linux_filesystem_hierarchy.rst

 Filesystem Hierarchy Standard
 *****************************

 The :abbr:`FHS (Filesystem Hierarchy Standard)` defines the directory structure and directory contents in Linux distributions.
-It is maintained by the Linux Foundation.
+For further information, see :manpage:`hier(7).`

 **Directory structure**